JHarttUCCS/CS4220GroupProjects/README.md

 ### How to Run the Program

 ### Pieces of the Assignment (with a brief description)

 ### Challenges (Problems encountered and how they were solved and what you learned)
+1. When designing the TLS client, we originally miswrote which buffer we were writing to, and got the buffers confused.
+This was another way of learning how context-sensitive everything around our operations is.
+2. When building the Makefile, we noticed that we could not build the OpenSSL code with a default set up.
+In the end, we had to add custom SSL flags to the compiler to get it to compile SSL code, just like you would with something like _GNU_SOURCE.

 ### Notes (about resources used)
-[This project](https://github.com/darrenjs/openssl_examples) inspired much of the TLS code in the project
+[This project](https://github.com/darrenjs/openssl_examples) inspired much of the TLS code in the project.

 A list of all the resources used: